-Sweden's culture of innovation and being early adopters of technology coupled with the nation's high-quality of life have played a paramount role in the transition.
+Sweden's culture of innovation and being early adopters of technology, coupled with the nation's high quality of life, have played a paramount role in the transition.
 Once Sweden becomes a cashless economy, citizens and visitors will no longer be able to use cash to make purchases.
 They will have to make all payments electronically.

 Coins and banknotes will not completely disappear at the beginning.
 But no one will be able to use them in a practical sense.
-They will become just collectables and will be included in museums' collections.
+They will become just collectibles and will be included in museums' collections.